Adult Volunteer FAQ's

 can I do?

 We do have some volunteer opportunities available offsite that may be slightly closer to you.
-Currently we have volunteers in Chapel Hill on Manning Drive, 15-501, 54, Timberlyne (off MLK), and Hedrick Building (near the Friday Center).
+Currently we have volunteers in Chapel Hill on Manning Drive, 15-501, 54, Timberlyne (off MLK), and Hedrick Building (near the Friday Center), Eastowne, Shared Services Center, (Morrisville area).
 As UNC Health Care continues to expand, so will our volunteer opportunities.
-Soon we will have volunteers at the old Borders location and at Eastowne (near Blue Cross Blue Shield), both located on 15-501.
-We have some volunteers in Hillsborough now; beginning July 1, 2013, we will have even more opportunities opening up there.
+The Hillsborough hospital will be open July of 2015 so stay tuned for opportunities in that area.

 Additionally, we have a few “on call” projects.
-These include sewing/knitting/crocheting for infant and pastoral care programs, the Lifeline home installation program, and the No One Dies Alone program.
+These include sewing/knitting/crocheting for infant and pastoral care programs, and the No One Dies Alone program.

 Questions about REGISTRATION and OTHER DETAILS for volunteers: